mjstraughan/CubingHistory/docs/3x3/Methods/HumanThistlethwaite.md

 [Click here for more step details on the SpeedSolving wiki](https://www.speedsolving.com/wiki/index.php/Human_Thistlethwaite_Algorithm)

+## Introduction

+This page describes a method developed by Ryan Heise, that is an adaption of the Thistlethwaite algorithm for human use.
+There is a very similar method called [3-Color](3x3/Methods/3Color.md).
+For now, the two methods are described separately due to the different intents.
+More specifically, Human Thistlethwaite is best described as an easy to use version of the Thistlethwaite computer algorithm and 3-Color is intended to be a primary method with which to solve.

 ## Origin

 ### Initial Description

 The first mention of the method was in June, 2003.
-Ryan Heise stated that he had once developed the method [1].
+Ryan Heise stated that he had once developed a human adaption of the Thistlethwaite algorithm [1].

 ![](img/HumanThistlethwaite/FirstMention.png)